RaveMaker/docker-traefik/README.md

-there is a 'connect.sh' script included that will connect your Traefik container to all of your frontend networks. you only need to run it after creating a new stack. the connection is persistent and will remain between reboots and up/down commands. you can run the scrip multiple times, it will output an error if the connection already exist.
+there is a 'connect.sh' script included that will connect your Traefik container to all of your frontend networks. you only need to run it after creating a new stack. the connection is persistent and will remain between reboots and up/down commands. you can run the script multiple times, it will output an error if the connection already exist.